An alternative approach to train neural networks using monotone variational inequality: Guarantee of monotone VI for last-layer training

-In practice, neural networks, including one-layer ones, are commonly trained via empirical loss minimization, in contrast to solving MVI.
-Nevertheless, we will show that under the cross-entropy loss, when $\phi$ is either the sigmoid function or the softmax function, the monotone operator $F$ defined in \eqref{eq:operatr} is exactly the expectation of the gradient of the loss with respect to parameters.
-As a result, both methods yield the same last-layer training dynamics, and previous guarantee also apply to gradient-based methods in such cases.
+In practice, neural networks are commonly trained via empirical loss minimization, in contrast to solving the monotone VI approach here.
+Nevertheless, it can be shown that if not solving minimizing the mean-square-error as in \eqref{LS}, but instead using the cross-entropy loss when $\phi$ is either the sigmoid function or the softmax function, the monotone operator $F$ defined in \eqref{eq:operatr} will corresponds to the expectation of the gradient of the loss with respect to parameters.
+As a result, the two approaches (SGD and \SVI) yield the same last-layer training algorithm.